-QUESTION: I seen books and other people play the G chord many different ways.
+QUESTION: I have seen books and other people play the G chord many different ways.
 Which is the best way to play it?

 ANSWER: it depends… don’t you hate it and people say that?
 I couldn’t resist 🙂

-Now for more thorough useful answer.
+Now for a more thorough useful answer.

 If you’ve been paying attention to my blog posts and my free videos you’ll see me use a few forms of the G chord.
 I usually use most often the three finger G that includes my pinky because I find it one of the most versatile forms of G.

 If you’ve enrolled in my guitar course Real Guitar Success you either will find out (or have already found out) that I teach five different forms of the open G chord.
 None of them are right or wrong.
 They all have a use depending on the situation.
 In this post I’ll show you the five forms that I use and explain a little about when I find them useful.

 The first form is the easiest form.
 It uses only one finger… the third finger, sometimes called the ring finger.
 This form is the one I often use for young children or for any beginner that finds it difficult to finger basic chords.
 My attitude is there is absolutely no shame in starting off with the simplest form.
 In fact getting started is much more important, and once you begin playing it will become easier to move your fingers and make the more complex forms.

 This next form builds on the single finger G. We’ll keep the third finger on the first string third fret and add the second finger on the six string third fret.
 This at a stretch to the chord but allows you to play all six strings.
 Well… That’s only partially true.
 If you look carefully at either my video or the chord diagram you’ll see that I’m actually muting out the fifth string.
 On the chord diagram you will see an “X”.
 That means mute.

 For most applications this one sounds pretty much the same as the three finger G chord.
 It also allows you to play the bass note in the six string which the single finger G does not.
 It’s also not a very big leap to go to the three finger G chord.
 So… let’s do it.